zachighton/bank_customer_classification/README.md

 ## Next Steps

-To further progress this study it would be useful to collect more information on customers...
+To further progress this study and increase the accuracy of both models, it would be useful to collect more demographic information on the customers such as maritial status or employment status.
+Furthermore, knowing more about which customers live in the same residence by having a household_id would be helpful to further refine our 'capita' column.
+Lastly, having specific information on customers' income we think would greatly benefit the models.